Think You're Ready to Open Your Own ABA Practice?

 But even if you succeed on the business end, are you truly a successful therapist?
 Are you offering your clients the best care they need to work through challenges ranging from autism to addiction to traumatic brain injury?

-Think about this: If you needed surgery to remove a brain tumor who would you prefer to do the surgery: The doctor fresh out of school working alone in his private practice, or the one working under a seasoned surgeon giving input along the way?
+Think about this: If you needed surgery to remove a brain tumor, who would you prefer to do the surgery: the doctor fresh out of school working alone in a private practice, or the one working under a seasoned surgeon giving input along the way?

-Working closely with more experienced ABA therapists and consulting with them frequently is actually something that will build your confidence and empower you to provide clients with the best possible care.
-This will effectively accelerate your rate of professional development, allowing you to marshal the experience of others, put that experience to work in your own practice and observe the results.
+Working closely with more experienced ABA therapists and consulting with them frequently will build your confidence and empower you to provide clients with the best possible care.
+It accelerates your professional development by letting you draw on others’ experience, put it to work, and see the results firsthand.

 “When you get your license, you are still a beginner therapist and will be relatively inexperienced for at least 10 years,” writes Dr. Andrew Klafter, a private psychiatric practitioner in Cincinnati, Ohio.
 “The most important way to improve your skills as a therapist is to present your work to a more experienced and more knowledgeable therapist on at least a weekly basis.”

-Some will argue that a degree and certification would be adequate in preparing you to offer professional ABA services and doesn’t require a period of post-graduate mentorship.
+Some will argue that a degree and BCBA certification are adequate preparation for providing professional ABA services and do require post-graduate mentorship.
 Dr. Dorsey disagrees.

 “Yes, you’ve got all of the courses, yes you’ve got 1,500 hours of experience, but you’re not ready to go out all by yourself.
 Go work under somebody who is a mentor, figure out what the world is all about before you take off on your own.”